pau1ie/Booklet/documents/user/terms.rst

 :math:`6 = 1 \times 3 \times 2`

+In other words, the sheet is folded into three, then folded in half.

+A sheet can be folded into three concertina wise, or using an envelope fold.
+The pages end up in different orders depending on the folds made and their order, and this needs to be taken into account during imposition.

-Signature composition
+Signature Composition
 --------------------------

-As written above, a signature is governed by its number of sheets.
-Single paper signature is :math:`2` sheets signature with dual side printing.
-The number of sheets of signature must be a multiple of :math:`4`, practically considering *fold*.
+As mentioned above, the size of a signature is governed by the number of sheets it contains.
+A single sheet signature is :math:`2` pages with duplex printing.
+The number of pages in a signature must be a multiple of :math:`4`, considering the *fold*.
-Therefore, permitted numbers are :math:`4, 8, 16, 32, 64` and :math:`12, 24`.
+Therefore, permitted numbers of pages per signature are :math:`4, 8, 16, 32, 64` and :math:`12, 24`.
-:math:`12, 24` signatures differ in its fold progress with :math:`4, 8, 16, 32, 64`.
+:math:`12, 24` signatures have diffent folding processes from :math:`4, 8, 16, 32, 64`, as mentioned above.
-Bigger sheets can be used :math:`>64` to make a single signature, but it is not practical.
+Bigger sheets could be used :math:`>64` to make a single signature, but it is not practical.

 .. image:: ../_static/gathering_inserting.png

 There are two types of methods to combine signatures, **inserting** and **gathering**.
-There are no differences among them after cutting their edges, but the order of pages are differ by type.
+The signatures will look the same once the edges are cut, but the order the pages are printed on the larger sheet will differ depending on how they are folded.
 The *gathering* does not affect to order of each signature but *inserting* does to match the correct ordering of pages.

 The :math:`n` sheets signature is composed of :math:`i` time inserted :math:`f` sheets signature.

 .. math::
     n = i \times f.